Spike Lee

+Early life, family, and education

-Shelton Jackson Lee was born in Atlanta, Georgia, the son of Jacqueline Carroll (née Shelton), a teacher of arts and black literature, and William James Edward Lee III, a jazz musician and composer.
-Lee has three younger siblings, Joie, David, and Cinqué, each of whom has worked in many different positions in Lee's films.
+Shelton Jackson Lee was born in Atlanta, Georgia, to Jacqueline Carroll (née Shelton), a teacher of arts and black literature, and William James Edwards Lee III, a jazz musician and composer.
+He has five younger siblings, three of whom (Joie, David, and Cinqué) have worked in many different positions in his films.
+A fourth, Christopher, died in 2014.
+His youngest sibling is half-brother Arnold.
 Director Malcolm D. Lee is his cousin.
 When he was a child, the family moved from Atlanta to Brooklyn, New York.
 His mother nicknamed him "Spike" during his childhood.
 He attended John Dewey High School in Brooklyn's Gravesend neighborhood.

 Lee enrolled in Morehouse College, a historically black college in Atlanta, where he made his first student film, Last Hustle in Brooklyn.
-He took film courses at Clark Atlanta University and graduated with a B.A. in mass communication from Morehouse.
-He did graduate work at New York University's Tisch School of the Arts, where he earned a Master of Fine Arts in film and television.
+He took film courses at Clark Atlanta University and graduated with a B.A. in mass communication from Morehouse in 1979.
+He did graduate work at New York University's Tisch School of the Arts, where he earned a Master of Fine Arts in film and television in 1982.

+David Lee, a younger brother of Spike, is a still photographer, and has done the still photography for all of his older brother's feature films before 2013 with the exception of Get on the Bus and He Got Game.
+Other films he has done still photography for include The Preacher's Wife, The Best Man, Pollock, Made, Eternal Sunshine of the Spotless Mind, and American Gangster, and the television series The Wire.